 Jum’ah, refers to when Muslims gather for congregational worship during Friday midday prayer time.
-Prayer is followed by a sermon (khutbah) from an imam or prayer leader.
+Prayer is followed by a sermon (khutbah) from an imam.
 Friday prayer is required only for men, but women may attend.
 In the U.S., Friday prayer brings together Muslims of many diverse backgrounds under one community.

 Friday is called Yawm al-Jum’ah in Arabic, meaning the Day of Assembly.
 Muslims gather for congregational worship during midday on Friday.
 Establishment of the Friday prayer is a commandment found in the Qur’an:

-While Friday is the start of the weekend in many Muslim-majority countries, Muslims in America take just enough time off from work or school to attend a service at a neighborhood masjid.
-The Friday prayer is commanded by God in the Qur’an:

-In the United States, where Saturday and Sunday are the standard days off from work, it is often difficult for Muslims to obtain permission from their employers to attend prayers in the middle of a workday.
-Some Muslim communities have tried to raise awareness of their religious needs in schools, businesses and public institutions, so that they may gather for the central act of community prayer.
-Less than twenty years ago, many young communities would gather to perform their prayers in local parks, storerooms, or other makeshift locations until they could build a mosque (masjid).
+While Friday is the start of the weekend in many Muslim-majority countries, Muslims in America take just enough time off from work or school to attend a service at a nearby mosque.
+Some may take a half or full day off if work permits.
+In the past, many sprouting communities would gather to perform their prayers in local parks, storerooms, or other makeshift locations until they could build a mosque.
 In larger American cities, Muslims have developed simple storefront “commuter mosques” close to their places of business so they may pray during their lunch hour.
 Today, it is not uncommon for American mosques to bring together over 1,000 worshippers for Jum’ah, whether in the Silicon Valley, Manhattan’s upper east side, or at the Islamic Center in Washington, D.C.
 At these centers, and at other mosques around the U.S., Jum’ah prayers bring together a spectrum of people as one community, united in prayer.